irinadel/Db2whc/migr_gen2_gen3.md

 {:pre: .pre}
 {:video: .video}

-# Migrating your system to Db2 Warehouse Next Generation
+# Upgrading your system to Db2 Warehouse Next Generation
 {: #migr_gen2_gen3}

-In order to migrate existing systems to the next generation (Gen 3) of {{site.data.keyword.dashdblong}}, a self-service migration tool has been provided and {{site.data.keyword.dashdbshort_notm}} users on {{site.data.keyword.Bluemix_notm}} Cloud will be invited individually to start using the tool.
-Migrating to the next generation of {{site.data.keyword.dashdbshort_notm}}, unlocks opportunities to use {{site.data.keyword.Bluemix_notm}} Object Storage (COS) to store database data while increasing performance of your system and saving on storage costs.
+In order to upgrade existing systems to the next generation (Gen 3) of {{site.data.keyword.dashdblong}}, a self-service upgrade tool has been provided and {{site.data.keyword.dashdbshort_notm}} users on {{site.data.keyword.Bluemix_notm}} Cloud will be invited individually to start using the tool.
+Upgrading to the next generation of {{site.data.keyword.dashdbshort_notm}}, unlocks opportunities to use {{site.data.keyword.Bluemix_notm}} Object Storage (COS) to store database data while increasing performance of your system and saving on storage costs.
 It also unlocks the use of open data formats such as DATALAKE tables, allowing for seamless access to other data within your enterprise for integrated workloads.

-## Accessing the Migration Tool
+## Accessing the Upgrade Tool
 {: #access_migr_tool}

 1. Log in to IBM Cloud and navigate to the {{site.data.keyword.dashdbshort_notm}} instance you wish to upgrade by going to Resource List > Databases > Service Details > Manage.